Becoming a governor

 Most independent schools are charities and companies limited by guarantee.
-Hence, the governors of the school are usually also trustees of the charity and director of the company.
+Hence, the governors of the school are usually also trustees of the charity and directors of the company.
 The main duties and responsibilities of governors are to:

 - Know and support the aims of the school and its mission statement and ensure that these are achieved.

 - Determine the overall direction and development of the school through good governance and clear strategic planning.

 - Promote and develop the school in order for it to grow and maintain its relevance in society.

 - Provide support and challenge for the head and senior leaders.

 - Ensure that the school and its representatives function within the legal and regulatory framework of the sector and in line with the school’s governing document.

 - Act in the best interest of the school, beneficiaries and future beneficiaries at all times.